Algebraic models for classifying spaces of fibrations: Introduction

-is split surjective and its kernel $I$ is a nilpotent ideal with $I^n = 0$ for all $n>vcd(\Gamma(X))$.
+is split surjective and its kernel $I$ is a nilpotent ideal such that $I^n = 0$ for all $n>vcd(\Gamma(X))$.
 In particular, \eqref{eq:split surjection} induces an isomorphism modulo nilradicals.
-In other words, the algebraic variety of the ring $H^*(\Baut{}{X};\Q)$ is isomorphic to that of the invariant ring
+In other words, the algebraic variety of the graded commutative ring $H^*(\Baut{}{X};\Q)$ is isomorphic to that of the invariant ring $H_{\CE}^*(\lie g(X))^{\Gamma(X)}$. \end{cor}